 After you create one voice port station, you can quickly create additional stations by using the duplicate station command.
 The command allows you to copy the information you entered on the first voice port station.
 You are required to enter just the extension, port, and name for the next station you need to create.
-As you use the command, see Worksheet B: Voice Port Extensions and Names in Chapter 2, "Switch Integration Planning", for a list of the voice port information you must enter.
+As you 3 System 75 and DEFINITY Generic 1 Administration Administer the Voice Ports as Stations use the command, see Worksheet B in Chapter 2, "Switch Integration Planning", for a list of the voice port information you must enter.
 A System 75 switch allows you to duplicate one station at a time.
 A DEFINITY G1 allows you to duplicate up to 16 stations at a time.